-- PDPs save time and resource: Employees use their new abilities to work independently, freeing up colleagues helping with and sharing their work
+- Save time and resource: Employees use their new abilities to work independently, freeing up colleagues helping with and sharing their work

-- PDPs create a supportive culture: Confidence and trust within the team skyrockets, you'll see bags of enthusiasm and stronger working relationships
+- Create a supportive culture: Confidence and trust within the team skyrockets, you’ll see bags of enthusiasm and stronger working relationships

-- PDPs promote positive growth: An individual's achievements inspires the people around them to get learning.
+- Promote positive growth: An individual’s achievements inspires the people around them to get learning.
 Your ranks are filled with motivated workers

-- PDPs reduce outsourcing costs: Encourage knowledge sharing to gift the business and team with in-house wisdom
+- Reduce outsourcing costs: Encourage knowledge sharing to gift the business and team with in-house wisdom

-- PDPs improve visibility: Your upskilled employees can offer their expertise to others around the business
+- Improve visibility: Your upskilled employees can offer their expertise to others around the business

-- PDPs improve reputation: Your team becomes synonymous with success because they achieve their goals, win awards and industry accolade
+- Improve reputation: Your team becomes synonymous with success because they achieve their goals, win awards and industry accolade

-- PDPs improve work-life balance: Having outside interests in development is normal and healthy.
+- Improve work-life balance: Having outside interests in development is normal and healthy.
 Giving them something else to focus on with propelling their energy levels at work.